Witiko/doctoral-thesis/main.md

-We showed that in the datasets from the *community question answering* information retrieval task of the SemEval-2016 and SemEval-2017 competitions, later comments were significantly less likely to be relevant and that their relevance followed a Zipf distribution. [@novotny2018weighting, Figure 2] We then developed three information retrieval systems: one that used weighted zone scoring to place smaller weight to later comments in a thread, one that did not use zoned weighting but continuously decreased the weights of later
+We showed that in the datasets from the *community question answering* information retrieval task of the SemEval-2016 and SemEval-2017 competitions, later comments were significantly less likely to be relevant and that their relevance followed a Zipf distribution, see Figure~\vref{fig:weighted-zone-scoring}.

+We then developed three information retrieval systems: one that used weighted zone scoring to place smaller weight to later comments in a thread, one that did not use zoned weighting but continuously decreased the weights of later